Fixing The Google Maps ‘For Development Purposes Only’ Error

 See Google’s full pricing table

-If your website visitor-ship is below the $200 threshold and will not incur fees, you still need to supply credit card details to avoid the ‘For development purposes only’ error.
+Even if your website falls below the $200 threshold and do not expect to incur fees, you’ll still need to supply credit card details to avoid the ‘For development purposes only’ error.

 What will you pay for Google Maps?